Fill your College Details

 Not directly.
 Node.js does not render UIs but powers frontend tools like Webpack, Vite, and npm to enhance development efficiency.

-3. What Makes Node.js Unique Compared to Traditional Backend Technologies?
+3. What Makes Node.js Different from Traditional Backend Technologies?

-Its asynchronous, event-driven architecture allows non-blocking execution, making it highly efficient for handling multiple requests simultaneously.
+Its asynchronous and event-driven model can use non-blocking code execution, which makes it very efficient for fulfilling multiple requests simultaneously.

 4. How Can I Start Learning Node.js for Full-Stack Development?